-Saba Saba, July 7: Also called Peasants' Day, Saba Saba is a festival celebrating the founding of the Tanganyika African National Union in 1954.
+Saba Saba (Peasant's Day), July 7: This festival celebrates the founding of the Tanganyika African National Union in 1954.

-Christmas, December 25: A day usually spent with family and friends; most Christians attend church services also
+Christmas, Dec.
+25: A day usually spent with family and friends; most Christians attend church services also.

 Children enjoy playing marbles, tag and soccer.
 Due in part to British influence, rugby is also a popular sport in Tanzania.